osmcode/osmium-tool/man/osmium-tags-filter.md

 The filter expressions specified in a file and/or on the command line are matched in the order they are given.
 To achieve best performance, put expressions expected to match more often first.

+Area matches (with leading "a/") do not check whether the matched object is a valid (multi)polygon, they only check whether an object might possibly be turned into a (multi)polygon.
+This is the case for all closed ways (where the first and last node are the same) with 4 or more nodes and for all relations that have an additional "type=multipolygon" or "type=boundary" tag.

 # DIAGNOSTICS